diagrams/diagrams-doc/doc/manual.rst

-Fortunately, there's an easier way: after creating the horizontal rows, we create the path corresponding to the left-hand side of the triangle (which can be done using a simple rotation), and then decorate it with the rows.
+Fortunately, there's an easier way: after creating the horizontal rows, we create the path corresponding to the left-hand side of the triangle (which can be done using `fromOffsets` and a simple rotation), and then decorate it with the rows.

 .. class:: dia-lhs